kianakiashemshaki/LLM-BiasMitigation/README.md

 ## 📄 Paper & 📚 Citation

-The full research paper is available in this repository:
+The full research paper is available in:
 👉 Simulating a Bias Mitigation Scenario in Large Language Models (paper.pdf)

 If you use this work in your research, please cite: